kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 Sphinx code-block directive
 ---------------------------

-In most cases, you should use Sphinx's :rst:`code-block` directive to mark up code blocks.
+To document code blocks with syntax highlighting, use Sphinx's :rst:`code-block` directive.
 If you don't provide an explicit language to the directive, a fallback is used:

 #.
 You used the :rst:`highlight` directive to set a default on a per-document basis.
-   Any code block _after_ this directive is highlighted with the language you specified.
+   Any code block *after* this directive is highlighted with the language you specified.

 #.
 You set the global fallback language for highlighting in the Sphinx configuration
    file with the ``highlight_language`` option.